The cpio command is one of the most commonly used Linux back up tools.

 The -o flag sets cpio to create an archive file for backing up.

 The target is a directory.

 The > redirection operator redirects files to the location for the back up.
 Typically, this location is on a removable device.

-file.
-Use the following command to verify that all files
+Copies all files FROM one directory TO another WITHOUT changing the permissions, owner/group or modification date of the file.
+Use the following command to verify that all files were copied:

 find /u/test -print | wcfind /u/test1 -print | wc

-/home/test/.profile < /dev/fd0
+cpio -imv /home/test/.profile < /dev/fd0

 Selectively restore the /home/test/.profile file from floppy

 cpio -i "*.f" "*.c" </dev/fd0